© 1999-2008

 Italo A. Martino

-late 1945 - The FCC approved WDRC FM's high band operation at 94.3mc, while continuing low band operation at 46.5mc.
-Various sources provide conflicting information on the station's precise frequency during the next few years.
+September 26, 1945 - The FCC approved WDRC FM's high band operation at 94.3mc, while continuing low band operation at 46.5mc, effective January 1, 1946.
+Simultaneous operation on both frequencies was authorized for a period of time, so various sources provide conflicting information on the station's precise frequency during the next few years.

 February, 1946 - A list of stations in The Journal of Frequency Modulation (p.22) indicates WDRC FM was broadcasting at 94.3mc with 7kw of power.